rkonoplev/dniester/backend/src/main/resources/README.md

     port numbers, and default JPA settings.

 2.  **`application-{profile}.yml` (Specific Overrides)**: Contains properties that override the base configuration for a specific profile.
-For example, `application-mysql.yml` provides settings specific to MySQL.
+For example, `application-local.yml` provides settings for local development.

-3.  **`application-security.yml`**: A dedicated file for security-related properties (e.g., JWT secrets, CORS), which is always included.

 The active profiles are enabled via the `spring.profiles.active` property, typically passed as a command-line argument or in an environment variable.